CostiCatargiu/NewLuggageDataset/README.md

 </p>

 <p>
-A real-time abandoned luggage detection framework integrating dual YOLOv12 models, motion-based tracking-by-detection, and explicit spatio-temporal reasoning for reliable public safety surveillance.
+A real-time surveillance framework that detects and classifies unattended luggage using specialized object detection models and interpretable spatio-temporal constraints.
 </p>

 </div>